 - Combine flour, salt, and baking powder in a large bowl then whisk together.

-- In the bowl of a stand mixer, beat butter, and sugar, on medium speed until light and fluffy, about 5 minutes.
+- In the bowl of a stand mixer, beat butter, oil, and sugar, on medium speed until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating until combined after each addition.
 Add vanilla, beating just until combined.

 - With the mixer on low, add flour mixture alternating with rum and buttermilk, beginning and ending with flour mixture just until combined.